-About a third of the way up we stopped off to watch a street performance.
-In New York culture is everywhere.
-On every street corner, subway station and in every park are artists and performers putting on a show to earn a living.
+In New York, culture is everywhere.
+On every street corner, subway station, and in every park, are artists and performers putting on a show to earn a living.
 The golden rule is; If you don’t want to pay, then don’t watch, even a few dollars whatever you can afford/ think it’s worth.
 They are working (hard) this is their job, so think of it like going to watch a performance in a theatre.

 We found Alice!
 But we did have to wait for ages for the small children/ monkeys to stop climbing on it.

-We walked right the way up to The Met.
-The steps are always full of people. normally eating lunch.
+Once you are done with exploring Central Park walk up to The Met.
+The steps are always full of people, normally eating lunch.
 For all you Gossip Girl fans out there this was where they filmed Blair and her minions eating lunch.